Galthorn/Plugins-Wordpress/optimizing-functions/README.md

 ## Deployment

-1. Upload `nme-optimizing-functions` directory to the `/wp-content/plugins/` directory
+1. Upload `optimizing-functions` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Activate the options you need in the admin page of the plugin (NME Optimizing Functions)